Mont Blanc (dessert): Variations

-The chestnut purée may be formed in a mold rather than into vermicelli shapes, though this tends to make the dish heavier.
+The chestnut purée may be formed in a mould rather than into vermicelli shapes, though this tends to make the dish heavier.

 The original version served multiple diners, but the pâtisserie version today is often an individual serving.

 In France, it is sometimes presented on a meringue or biscuit bottom.
 It may be flavored or garnished with chocolate, rose syrup, berries, and so on.

 Variations include using chestnuts in the meringue or biscuit base, with no purée.

 Escoffier also describes a Mont-Blanc aux fraises (Mont Blanc with strawberries), essentially whipped cream studded with wild strawberries, with no chestnuts at all, the name referring to its shape.

 A simplified version mixes crème de marrons with crème fraîche and serves it in a bowl, with no "mountain".

 Traditional patisseries in Shanghai often have chestnut vermicelli cut into short pieces, and laid atop a base of sponge cake, the thickness of which may vary.
 Shanghainese chestnut Mont Blanc also feature a heavy unwhipped cream topping and may be served in cups.
 Such style is said to have been created by a German pastry chef at the city's first European patisserie, Kaisiling, and over time it has become a Shanghainese staple under the name "li zi dan gao" or chestnut cake.

 In Japan, sometimes pumpkin, squash, and purple yam are used instead of chestnuts, and along with chestnuts, sometimes cocoa or matcha are added.
 There are also fruit Mont Blanc, with flavors such as mango and strawberry, though they have little in common with the original Mont Blanc besides being made of a purée formed into vermicelli shapes.